gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/guess_the_dataset/README.md

 sidebar_position: 1.5
 ---

-# Late morning: A sightseeing tour of sequence data
+# A sightseeing tour of sequence data

 In this section we will have a quick tour through several types of genomic sequencing, using data from a single sample.